DavidPratama/stash53/README.md

 * Add error-handling/recovery to emitters
 * Refactor packet capture to include all responses to a query in array so as to gather them in a single Logstash event.
 (Responses are currently gathered as distinct events.)
+* Add `timestamp` to JSON, i.e. don't rely on Logstash' time, which could be different.

 ### Quickstart